Last updated on January 5th, 2022

 Although not entirely understood, there’s a whole science dedicated to finding the connection between colors and our moods, and there seems to be a clear link between how we feel, react and tend to think, and the colors that surround us at those times.

 Here’s a quick guide to choosing these vital pieces of our décor, that have a greater impact on our thought and behavior, than we might realize.

 Purple can make a room look rich, classy and sophisticated.
-It is believed to bring out creativity and gives a luxurious feel to a room, while adding depth to the décor.
+It is believed to bring out creativity and give a luxurious feel to a room while adding depth to the décor.
 Lighter versions of this color can be used in bedrooms as they tend to have a relaxing effect on the senses.

 Red, known to be an intense color, pumps up the adrenaline in our system and tends to elevate the body’s blood pressure and heart rate, raising the room’s energy level and stirring up excitement within us.
 When used in the living and dining areas, it brings people together and encourages conversation.
 It isn’t a great color to use in bedrooms, though.

 Green is a winner in every room that it is used in.
 It is not only restful on the eye, it can help cheer us up and make us feel refreshed.
 Green encourages feelings of comfort and togetherness in the living room and the family room and keeps things cool in the kitchen by helping people relax and unwind.
 When used in the bedroom, it helps with fertility, making it an ideal choice of color.